Mayur-143/AI-Doc-Insight-Tool/README.md

 - `/upload-resume`: Accepts resume files (PDF or DOCX) and returns analysis insights.
 - `/insights`: Provides access to the detailed resume analysis history.
 - `/download-report/{doc_id}`: Downloads a generated PDF report based on the resume insights.

 Backend will run at → http://127.0.0.1:8000

+- By default, SQLite is used.
+The DB file is automatically created on first run.
+- Can be swapped with PostgreSQL/MySQL by updating database.py.

 ### Running the Frontend Application

 After installing dependencies, start the frontend development server: